 - Inbound referral reduces hiring costs

-Employee referral can also have tremendous benefits for existing employees.
-Referral programs help employees feel valued, foster camaraderie, and provide a sense of ownership of the company’s future.
+Employee referral can also have tremendous employee benefits for existing employees.
+Referral programs help employees feel valued, foster camaraderie, and help build a strong company culture.

 4 Top Employee Referral Program Ideas